Neil Young: Archives project

-Since 2006, Young has been maintaining the Neil Young Archives, a project which encompasses the release of live albums, starting in 2006 with Live at the Fillmore East, box sets of live and studio material, starting in 2009 with The Archives Vol 1: 1963-1972, as well as video releases.
-As of 2019, the project has evolved into a subscription website and application where all of his music is available to stream in high resolution audio.
+Since 2006, Young has been maintaining the Neil Young Archives, a project which encompasses the release of live albums, starting in 2006 with Live at the Fillmore East, box sets of live and studio material, starting in 2009 with The Archives Vol. 1 1963–1972, as well as video releases.
+As of 2019, the project has evolved into a subscription website and application where all of his music is available to stream in high-resolution audio.
 Neil Young Archives also includes his newspaper, The Times-Contrarian, The Hearse Theater, and photographs and memorabilia from throughout his career.

-Personal life

-Homes and residency

-Young's family was from Manitoba, where both his parents were born and married.
-Young himself was born in Toronto, Ontario, and lived there at various times in his early life (1945, 1957, 1959–1960, 1966–1967), as well as Omemee (1945–1952) and Pickering, Ontario (1956) before settling with his mother in Winnipeg, Manitoba (1958, 1960–1966), where his music career began and which he considers his "hometown".
-Young has been outside Canada since 1967.
-After becoming successful, he bought properties in California.
-He currently holds dual citizenship for Canada and the United States.

-Young had a home in Malibu, California, which burned to the ground in the 2018 Woolsey Fire.